The Twenty Tour

-The Twenty Tour (also known as the 20th Anniversary Tour) was the thirteenth concert tour by Irish pop vocal group, Westlife.
+The Twenty Tour was the thirteenth concert tour by Irish pop vocal group, Westlife.
 It began on 22 May 2019 in Belfast, Northern Ireland at the SSE Arena and concluded on 15 September 2019 in Hyde Park, London, consisting of 33 shows in Europe and 17 shows in Asia.
 Westlife sold a total of 617,146 tickets for this tour.